To talk about big data marketing, we first need to talk about big data.

 Marketers should create robust marketing plans and marketing funnels.
 To achieve that, they must have a vast knowledge of the market, consumers, and competitors.
 This aspect is where big data comes into use.

 Big data is a massive trove of information, which is obtained from a variety of sources.
-This enormous amount of data can provide marketing specialists insights into the market, consumers, competitors, or even about the company’s old marketing approaches and their outcomes.
+Through data visualization, this enormous amount of data can provide marketing specialists insights into the market, consumers, competitors, or even about the company’s old marketing approaches and their outcomes.

 Whether you’re a small startup or a large multinational company, you should take advantage of big data for your marketing goals.
 For many businesses today, big data is not just a hype.
 It’s among the new technologies today that help them keep ahead of the competition and become the leaders of their respective industries.